geasand/geasand/README.md

 <br/>

 # Hello there, I'm Sandra
-I am a Geodetic Engineering student getting into IT world.
+I am a Geodetic Engineering student getting into the IT world.
 My current goal is to become a Frontend Web Developer.

 ## Techs and Tools